RedGreenBlue09/WFAv7_Installer/README.md

   - Official Windows 8.1+
   - Windows Powershell enabled.
   - 3 GB of empty computer storage.
-  - Windows Phone 8.1 or Windows 10 Mobile (1607 or older) installed in your Lumia.
   * More information in the Installer.
 ### Instruction
   1. Download Windows 10 for ARMv7 build 15035 to your computer.